This topic describes how to create each type of permission profile.

 - Click Save.

 You create team profiles to give entity team members permissions on the instance of the entity whose team they are on.
+For example, you can add people to a project's team along with a profile that describes the permissions they have for that project.
 You can have multiple team profiles for the same entity.
-For example, for a specific portfolio (XYZPortfolio) you want to give one user or set of users view permissions, and another set of users edit permissions.
+Perhaps for a specific portfolio (XYZPortfolio) you want to give one user or set of users View permissions, and another set of users Edit permissions.
 You would create two profiles: View_Portfolios would have the Portfolio > View permission, Edit_Portfolios would have Portfolio > Edit permission.
 When you add members to the XYZPortfolio team, you will assign each user, or group of users, the appropriate profile.

 - From Admin/Permission Profiles, click New and create a new profile called 'Full Edit Permissions'.